alexnorell/website/content/post/2024-ski-season/index.md

 {{< /expandable-box >}}

 {{< expandable-box title="February 27 - Keystone, CO" vert="12,347ft" >}}
-I drove to Taos, New Mexico after skiing Purgatory, with the expecation of being able to ski it in the morning.
+I drove to Taos, New Mexico after skiing Purgatory, with the expectation of being able to ski it in the morning.
 I woke up to 40+mph winds and the entire mountain being shut down.
 Called an audible and jumped in the truck and zoomed up to Keystone to keep my streak alive.
 Got in with 2 hours left in the day and 10"+ of fresh snow.

 Explored the woods over on Wayback and then got some good laps in off Santiago.
 I'm glad I was able to explore some parts of this mountain and at some point I'll head back to Keystone to explore some of the other expert terrain that I wasn't able to get to.
 {{< /expandable-box >}}